These Antique Designs Will Make You Even More Proud To Be Pinoy!

 Other selected exhibitors with a wide selection of products and produce will also be joining the fair.
 This, alongside the bounty of the province of Antique.
 Visitors can enjoy a variety of kakanin, vegan food products, local coffee, organic fruits and vegetables, artisanal tuyo, and gourmet salted egg, among others.

 SSI Group Inc., President Anton Huang reiterates, “Our continuous support towards the Department of Tourism’s (DOT) initiatives has brought much awareness about the Philippines’ best produce.
 For this leg, our decision to highlight the handicraft industry encourages patronizing local goods and further enhances the shopping experience of our loyal consumers.”

 Visit the three-day fair starting November 29 to December 1, 2019.
-Be engrossed with one of Western Visayas’ pride, Antique.
+Get a closer look at one of Western Visayas’ pride, Antique.

 SSI Group, 30 Years of the Curated Life

 On its 30th year, the SSI Group brings the Curated Life to every Filipino with rewarding shopping experiences and perks.
 The SSI Group continues to make an impact on the lifestyle values of its consumers.
 This is accomplished by inspiring, enabling, indulging, and rallying them to live a life well-lived—a life that’s well-curated.